amonks/cloaquelike.js/README.md

 Check out a [working demo](http://amonks.github.io/cloaquelike.js/) of the output

+Be sure to view the source and see how the input happens.

 ### what it do

 cloaquelike.js provides a function, `cloaquelike(elements, container)` which takes an array of objects, and appends them to a given container object